dedis/popstellar/fe1-web/docs/README.md

 │   │   ├── reducer                # redux-based state management for the feature
 │   │   ├── screens                # UI screens of the feature
 │   │   └── store                  # static access to the feature's reducer store (DEPRECATED)
 │   │
-│   ├── events                   # feature dealing with events happening in a LAO │   │
-│   ├── evoting                  # feature dealing with E-Voting and Elections │   │
-│   ├── home                     # feature dealing with the app's home screen │   │
 │   ├── meeting                  # feature dealing with meetings, a type of event │   │